Under 2 hours

 - Make sure to clean blades and housing to better access ceiling fan parts.

 - Dry all surfaces thoroughly with a fresh microfiber cloth.

-- Turn on the fan and run it at medium and then high speed to see if the problem is solved.
+- Turn on the fan and run it at medium and then high speed to see if the problem is resolved.

-The overall support of the fan should be the first thing to check when on the hunt for a structural cause of wobble.
+The overall support of the ceiling fan should be the first thing to check when looking for a structural cause of wobble.

-In order to be stable, a ceiling fan has to be installed on the correct ceiling mount: a fan-rated electrical box mounted to an adjustable fan brace or a 2x4 cross beam with lag screws.
-An electrical box that is designed for light fixtures only cannot support the added weight of the fan, and it will eventually loosen; the wobble you see may be a precursor to the fan giving way and crashing down.
+To be stable, a ceiling fan has to be installed on the correct ceiling mount: either on a fan-rated electrical box mounted to an adjustable fan brace or to a 2' x 4 foot cross beam with lag screws.
+Check fan blades by measuring space between blade and ceiling to ensure that it is no more than 8 to 10 inches.
+This will ensure the ceiling fan blades arms are secure and properly installed.
+An electrical box that is designed for light fixtures only and cannot support the added weight of the fan as it will eventually loosen.
+The wobble you see may be a precursor to the fan giving way and crashing down.